aadilmoghal/SF1/README.md

     A relational database used to store data persistently for the project.

-    A functional application created in the OOP language, following best practices and design principles, that you have covered during training, this application needs to meet the requirements set on your Kanban Board
+    A functional application created in the OOP language, following best practices and design principles, which you have covered during training, this application needs to meet the requirements set on your Kanban Board

     The application must have a functioning front-end website and integrated API.